 Energy Cleansing/Limpia - to assist the energy field to come into it's natural state of flow and balance;

-I specialise in trauma processing and alongside Psychotherapy and Shamanic methods I also have a number of specific techniques that can help with this, including CRM® (Comprehensive Resource Model®); DBR (Deep Brain Reorienting), and The BLAST Technique® (Bilateral Analysis and Stimulation Technique).
+I specialise in trauma reprocessing and alongside Psychotherapy and Shamanic methods I also have a number of specific techniques anchored in neurophysiology that can help with this, including CRM® (Comprehensive Resource Model®); Brainspotting, and The BLAST Technique® (Bilateral Analysis and Stimulation Technique).
 I define trauma in terms of the impact upon the central nervous system as opposed to an external event - so what may be a trauma for one person may not necessarily be for someone else.
 In my opinion, simply by being human, you are likely to be carrying some sort of trauma that you may not even be aware of.
 The great thing about all these techniques is that they go far beyond trauma reprocessing and can also be used to enhance resources, gifts and creativity (e.g. musical skills, sports, art, acting) as well as consciousness expansion.

 CRM®: A typical CRM® session focuses on helping the client build multiple layers of neurobiologically 'scaffolded' resources whilst they simultaneously step into the trauma and allow painful emotions/affects to be fully experienced without retraumatisation.
 This focus on resources enables the person to remain fully embodied and present whilst they process the trauma.
 CRM® draws on attachment neurobiology, breathwork skills, somatic resources, one's connection to the natural world, toning and sacred geometry, as well as one's relationship with self and 'parts' of the self, intuition, and higher consciousness.
 It is not simply a model of trauma reprocessing but also a means to clear 'neurobiological sludge' in order to allow access to one's true authentic self, highest consciousness and personal expansion.
-CRM can be used to access and process trauma that has occurred generationally/ancestrally, pre-conception, in utero, at birth, pre-conception and in past lives (although you don't need to believe in things such as existence before conception or past lives for it to work - you can also see the material as metaphorical/symbolic).
+CRM can be used to access and process trauma that has occurred generationally/ancestrally, in utero, at birth, pre-conception and in past lives (although you don't need to believe in things such as existence before conception or past lives for it to work - you can also see the material as metaphorical/symbolic).
 Please be aware these sessions can be quite long - up to 3 hours.
 Here is a video of Lisa Schwartz, the creator of CRM, explaining how it works - https://www.youtube.com/watch?v=VJTnOIG3c5c&list=PLHFIFspAfsh9QVPndHQr_6WVgI4CchyOK

 In my experience, trauma requires a holistic approach and most of the other techniques I use (e.g. Kambo, Hypnotherapy, Sound Healing, Massage) also have a lot to offer in this area.